picocom

 C-r Receive (download) a file.
 See SENDING AND RECEIVING FILES below.

 C-v Show program options (like baud rate, data bits, etc) as well as the actual serial port settings.
-Only the options and port settings that can be
+Only the options and port settings that can be modified online (through

 C-h or C-k